-You were the first person who thought I could do something big with my vocal talents.
+You were the first person who thought I could do something major with my vocal talents.

 Papa, do you know what happened after you left me?
-Mama mourned your death as was tradition, though I sensed that she didn’t miss you one bit, and when the period of mourning was over, mama began to see uncle Maduibike, the idol carver.
+Mama mourned your death as was tradition, though I sensed that she didn’t miss you one bit.
+When the period of mourning was over, mama began to see uncle Maduibike the idol carver.

-I used to be awake at night, pretending to be asleep when I would hear him come into the room as mama giggled, and afterwards in the dark, I would hear unpleasant squeals from mama, and annoying moans of ecstasy from him as they would vibrate beside me, shaking roughly from whatever they did, not even being cautious enough not to wake me.
+I used to lay awake at night while pretending to be asleep when I would hear him come into the room as mama giggled.
+Afterwards in the dark, I would hear unpleasant squeals from mama, and annoying moans of ecstasy from him as they would vibrate beside me, shaking roughly from whatever they did.

-Papa, do you remember the thing I told you that uncle Madubuike used to do to mama at night that made her to squeal while they both vibrated?
-One day he did the same thing to me, and I knew back then that it was the same thing because he moaned the same way, and I felt the urge to squeal like mama did, because pain I felt between my legs were unbearable.
+Papa, do you remember the thing I told you that uncle Madubuike used to do to mama at night?
+One day he did the same thing to me.
+He moaned the same way, and I felt the urge to squeal just like mama did; the pain I felt between my legs was unbearable.

-That night, uncle came around and when he and mama were done vibrating, they quarrelled as usual, but this time he didn’t beat her.
-Instead he lurched at me and spun me around from my fake sleeping position, and before I could gather enough momentum to cry or scream, he pulled my wrapper up, and pushed a part of himself into me, wounding me from within.
-I know he wounded me because the next day I saw dried stains of blood on my wrapper, my body and on the floor mat.
+That night, uncle came around and when he and mama were done, they quarrelled as usual, but this time he didn’t beat her.
+Instead he lurched at me and spun me around from my fake sleeping position, and before I could gather enough momentum to cry or scream, he pulled my wrapper up, and pushed a part of himself into me, wounding me from within..
 Mama only sat by the corner and cried.

 When he was done, he pushed himself up and went to Mama’s side, and after some dialogue that I didn’t hear, they hugged.
 That’s when I began to hate Mama.
 The next day I turned fifteen.

 While I lived with him, he came to my room at night and did the same thing that Uncle Maduibike did, but I did not stop him.
-Things didn’t feel the same way after uncle Maduibike’s so I didn’t mind, and this time I felt it was my way to repay this kind man for giving me hope.
+Things never felt the same after uncle Maduibike, so what was the point?
+Besides this time I felt it was my little way of repaying this kind man for giving me hope.

 That was a while ago.

 I was coming back from a performance and was heading home with my manager when I saw the site of a ghastly motor accident.
-A taxi had collided with a trailer, and because it was in the middle of the night, hardly few people were still on the streets, and those who drove by refused to stop because of fear of criminals looming around.
+A taxi had collided with a trailer, and because it was in the middle of the night, very few people were still on the streets and those who drove by refused to stop because of fear of criminals looming around.

-I knew I had to be humane and help them, so I told the driver to pull over and together with my manager, the three of us ran over to the other side of the road while calling for medical help.
+I knew I had to be humane and help them, so I told my driver to pull over, and together with my manager, the three of us ran over to the other side of the road to help.

-Papa guess who the taxi driver in the taxi that got hit is?
+Papa, guess who the taxi driver in the taxi was?

 A very old uncle Maduibike

 He is in the hospital now getting treatment and I have his bills all covered.
-I’m scared to ask him about Mama’s whereabouts or condition, but I know I will have to eventually.
+I’m scared to ask him about Mama’s whereabouts, I don’t think I will ever ask.

 I miss you Papa, I love you.